cutdigital/mcut/README.md

   Figure 1: Generate, slice and perform Booleans without errors.
 </p>

 The project is designed for a broad range of real-world problems relating to 3D modelling and design tasks.
-Application areas include computer animation, aerospace and automotive engineering, mining, civil and mechanical engineering amongst others.
+Application areas include computer animation, aerospace and automotive engineering, digital dental modelling, mining, civil and mechanical engineering amongst others.

 # Capabilities